 Welcome to my website.
 I do research, teach and write in the Social Sciences.
-My empirical work on race, cities and nationalism extended across Europe -- Kosovo, Romania, Italy, the UK, France and Germany.
+My field research on race, cities and nationalism extended across Europe -- Kosovo, Romania, Italy, the UK, France and Germany.
 In 2017 I published Racial Cities: Governance and the Segregation of Romani People in Urban Europe, a multi-focal ethnographic book which bridges Race Critical Theories and Urban Studies from a global and historical perspective, to explain the post-WWII emergence and persistence of deprived and segregated urban areas across Europe that are stigmatized as "Gypsy urban areas".
 I also have published six thematic collections on the relationships between urban spaces, the state and everyday forms of domination, by critically engaging with the theoretical canon and historical horizon of typically West-centred social science perspectives and approaches.

 I am active in international research and education projects, including the Summer School on Black Europe that takes place every year at IIRE (Amsterdam, The Netherlands).
 I value collaborations with artists, journalists, activists and researchers - for collaborations or for any query, get in touch.